jogjayr/portfolio/_posts/2014-03-28-Fixing-my-TV.md

 Last month, I fixed my 56-inch Samsung digital light projection (DLP) TV.

-For 3 months, it made screaming, buzzing noise when turned on, that could only stopped by thumping it on the back.
-We bought it for a $100 off Craigslist; it was just sitting in someone's garage.
+For 3 months, it made a screaming, buzzing noise when I turned it on.
+I made it stop by thumping it on the back.
+We had bought it for $100 off Craigslist; it was just sitting in someone's garage.
 At the time, we felt great about it for financial and environmental reasons.
 And now, this.

 I didn't bother looking up TV repair services.
-To someone used to cheap labor in India, anything involving human intervention is expensive in developed countries.
+It would cost more than the TV had cost in the first place.
 Besides, I would be cheating myself out of a learning opportunity.

 The actual process turned out to be easy.
 I found out what the possible problem was by Googling variations of "Samsumg DLP tv noise".
 Looked like it might be a bad color wheel.
 Found out how to tell for sure.
 Opened up the TV and determined that it was indeed the case.
 Ordered a new color wheel and followed instructions on Youtube to install it.
 It took about 2 hours of work spread out over 2 weekends: 1.5 hours to research, open up the TV, find the malfunctioning part and order a replacement, 0.5 to put the part in and sew the patient back up.
 I learned a lot: